What is a mastectomy?

-Your doctor will explain the procedure to you and give you a chance to ask any questions
+Your doctor will explain the surgery to you and give you a chance to ask any questions

 that you might have.

-You'll be asked to sign a consent form that gives permission to do the procedure.
+You'll be asked to sign a consent form that gives permission to do the surgery.
+Read

-Read the form carefully and ask questions if any thing isn't clear.
+the form carefully and ask questions if anything isn't clear.

-exam.
-This is to be sure you are in good health before the surgery.
-You may also have
+be sure you are in good health before the surgery.
+You may also need blood tests,

 surgeon will give you instructions.